erikcox/ecox.rocks/_posts/2014-09-11-Creating-a-temperature-converter.md

         android:inputType="numberSigned|numberDecimal"
         android:textColor="@android:color/black"
         android:hint="Enter a temperature" />
+{% endhighlight %}

 Next, create a `RadioGroup` with two `RadioButton`'s so the user can choose the temperature to convert to.
+{% highlight xml %}
       <RadioGroup
         android:id="@+id/unitChoice"
         android:layout_width="match_parent"